0x-70da/To-Do-App/README.md

 ➕ Add Task – Easily add new tasks to the list.

+❌ Delete Task – Easily delete existing tasks from the list.

+✏️ Edit Task – Easily edit existing tasks in the list.

 ✅ Toggle Task Completion – Mark tasks as complete or active.

 🔄 Toggle All Tasks Complete – Mark all tasks as complete or reset them in one click.